SVB vs Ramp: spend controls and reporting vs having a full-service bank relationship

 Frequently Asked Questions

-How should founders think about SVB vs Ramp for spend controls and reporting?
+How should a startup think about SVB vs Ramp for spend controls and reporting?

 Expanded Explanation: